sunnysidedenver/swpc_27day/README.md

 Alternate: The forecasts are bad.

 ## Data
 In order to assess forecast skill, the forecasts have to be extracted from 185 PDF "Weekly" files into a readable format.
 This Python program will extract the forecasts from these files (found on pages 4, 5, 6 or 7) then convert them into text files.
 The text files will then be read into Pandas dataframes for additional analysis.
-Observed [F10.7 flux data](ftp.seismo.nrcan.gc.ca/spaceweather/solar_flux/daily_flux_values/fluxtable.txt) were collected from the Government of Canada.
+[Observed F10.7 cm flux data](ftp.seismo.nrcan.gc.ca/spaceweather/solar_flux/daily_flux_values/fluxtable.txt) were collected from the Government of Canada.

 ## Analysis
 These forecasts were compared against observed values in order to obtain a "skill score" and other statistical performance metrics.
 Some analysis techniques required the subjective transformation of quanitatitve data into qualitative (hit or miss).
 For purposes of this study, if a forecast was within 5 sfu, it was considered a hit.